pubannotation/pubannotation-map/README.md

 # Usage
 Click any cell to zoom in, or the top facebook blue label to zoom out.<br>
-Cell size is proportional to the number of PubMed abstracts.<br>
+<li>Cell size is proportional to the number of PubMed abstracts.</li>
-Different shades of color are related to the number of PubAnnotation <br>
+<li>Different shades of color are related to the number of PubAnnotation </li>

 # Acknowledgements
 Zoomable treemap was originally developed by <a href="https://bost.ocks.org/mike/treemap/">Mike Bostock</a> using the javascript libray <a href="https://d3js.org">D3.js</a>.

+# License
+PubAnnotation Map is freely available to anyone.